Mico27/gbs-ActorByIndexPlugin/README.md

   Variable: ActorEffectIdx
 ```

-Later, whenever the player presses the action button facing a tree, an **Attach Script to Input** event fires.
-That attached script reuses the stored index to:
+Later, whenever the player presses the action button facing a tree, the attached input script reuses the stored index:

 ```
 1. Actor Set Position By Index